 - Invest in tarping stations. - Provide and encourage the use of ratchet binders instead of lever binders. - Encourage drivers to report hazardous conditions at customer sites. - If your driver is injured at a customer site, follow up with the customer to be sure it won't happen again. - Provide and maintain adequate lighting. - Maintain terminal yard and dock areas so that surfaces are even and free of slip and trip hazards such as potholes, ice, snow, rubbish and liquid spills. - Maintain delivery bays.
 Keep cones and mops available to clean up any water accumulation. - The average cost of pallet straps and void fillers run about \$500.
 Invest in the correct securement devices to keep your workers and your cargo safe. - Make sure to schedule time into the drivers day to inspect and re-inspect cargo securement.
-The extra few minutes could save you a lot of time, money and pain. - Prevent incentives to drive drowsy by switching your payment to hourly, and eliminate by-the-mile and by-the-load payment structures. - Build a safety culture that makes driving drowsy as taboo as driving drunk. - Schedule realistically.
+The extra few minutes could save you a lot of time, money and pain. - Prevent incentives to drive drowsy, by switching your payment to hourly, eliminate by the mile and by the load payment structures. - Build a safety culture that makes driving drowsy as taboo as driving drunk. - Schedule realistically.
 Routes, shipments, seasons and cargo as well as many other issues create different delivery estimates.
-Keep these factors in mind when scheduling drivers' work. - If you have to, raise the cost of doing business with your company.
-An industryleading company with less churn and happier/safer employees is a more successful company, in any industry.
-People want to associate themselves with industry leaders.
+Keep these factors in mind when scheduling drivers' work. - Be willing to raise the cost of doing business with you to be an industry leading company.
+Industry leaders with less churn and happier/safer employees are more successful companies, in any industry.